asbilim/devsplug-server/Documentation.md

 ## 4. New System Overview

+### 4.1 Modern Admin Interface

+The administrative interface has been completely overhauled using Django Unfold:

+- **Enhanced UI/UX:** Modern, responsive interface with improved navigation
+- **Advanced Filtering:** Sophisticated filtering and search capabilities
+- **Data Visualization:** Better presentation of temporal and relational data
+- **Content Management:** Streamlined content editing with TextField

+_Key Features:_
+- Date hierarchies for temporal navigation
+- Preview capabilities for content and files
+- Custom list displays with relevant information
+- Advanced filtering and search functionality
+- Improved model relationships and organization

 ### 4.1 Consolidated Challenge and Submission System

 **Before:**
-Different models handled various aspects of challenges and quizzes, causing unnecessary complexity.
+Multiple overlapping models and a complex quiz system created unnecessary complexity.

 **After:**
+- Removed quiz-related functionality entirely

-- **Challenge Model:** One unified model defines challenges with clear attributes (e.g., title, description, difficulty, points, tags, and attachments).
+- **Challenge Model:** One unified model defines challenges with clear attributes
-- **Solution Model:** A single model now manages all submissions.
-It includes a `documentation` field for users to describe their approach in detail, thereby supporting both code submission and documentation.
+- **Solution Model:** A single model now manages all submissions
+- **Simplified Content:** Standard TextField for content management
+- **Clear Separation:** Distinct legacy and new challenge systems

 _Example Workflow:_

-- An administrator creates a challenge.
+- An administrator creates a challenge using the modern admin interface
-- Users view available challenges.
+- Users view available challenges
-- Users submit solutions with both code and documentation.
+- Users submit solutions with both code and documentation
-- Accepted solutions automatically award points and update the user's rank.
+- Accepted solutions automatically award points and update the user's rank

 ### 4.2 Improved User Management